McDonald’s Has Yet To Make A Statement About Michael Keaton’s Film, ‘The Founder’

 ‘Avatar’s’ Sam Worthington Stars In The Faith-Based Fim, ‘The Shack, And Unabomber Series

-In addition to Keaton, The Founder stars Nick Offerman and John Carroll and Dick and Mac and Laura Dern as Kroc’s first wife Ethel.
-The film also stars Linda Cardellini, Patrick Wilson John Carroll Lynch and B.J.
+In addition to Keaton, The Founder stars Nick Offerman and John Carroll and Dick and Mac and Laura Dern as Kroc’s first wife, Ethel.
+The film also stars Linda Cardellini, Patrick Wilson, John Carroll Lynch, and B.J.
 Novak.

-[Featured Image by The Weinstein Company.]
+[Featured Image by The Weinstein Company]